cysouw/diathesis/text/c06_prepositions.md

 #### *vor* Ditransitive dative alternation

 The *vor* dative antipassive is typically used with verbs expressing an action that hides the accusative object from the dative object, like with *verschweigen* 'to conceal' [@next].
+All examples known to me have the prefix *ver-*.

 ::: ex
 - Ich verschweige dir das Geheimnis.